Years 7- 10

 Years 11 and 12

 Participation in work experience, social placement and extended work placements are a strong focus and important preparation for transition from college to post-school life.
-We work collaboratively with Disability ACT and the House With No Steps to ensure positive experiences.

 Indigenous Education